 PacMed has received Patient Centered Medical Home™ (PCMH) recognition from the National Committee for Quality Assurance (NCQA) for its efforts to provide patients with a personalized and highly coordinated health care experience while creating a home-like environment.

-“The NCQA’s PCMH recognition is another example of our developing a long-term personal relationship with each patient while providing high-quality medical care,” said Harvey Smith, CEO of PacMed.
+“The NCQA’s PCMH recognition is another example of our developing a long-term personal relationship with each patient while providing high-quality medical care,” said PacMed's CEO.
 “Our physicians are working together to provide a true ‘medical home’ experience by engaging with our patients.
 We take the time to listen and respond to their concerns, work with them to design the most appropriate course of treatment, provide timely answers and we check-in regularly with patients to ensure they don’t slip through the cracks.”

 The Patient Centered Medical Home is a concept of care driven by a patient-focused philosophy, where the primary goal is to create a ‘home-like’ environment that is safe and non-threatening for patients to let down their guard and be involved in their own personal care.
 It fosters partnerships between physicians and their patients, and if appropriate, the patient’s caregiver.
 Using a coordinated system with strong channels of communication the patient is able to receive care in a safe environment, from providers who are sensitive to their needs.